Rohit-Rannavre/Rohit-Rannavre/README.md

 # Hey, Rohit here

 I am a PhD scholar at the University of Mumbai, India, with a profound interest in taxonomy, phylogenetics and phylogeography.
-Additionally, I possess skills in the field of data science.
+Additionally, I possess skills in the data science domain.

 <img align="right" src="https://media.tenor.com/CigpzapemsoAAAAi/hi-robot.gif" width="200" height="250" alt="robot"/>